shadow-robot/aurora/README.md

 # Aurora project #

 The main purpose of this subsystem is to unify one-liners approaches based on Ansible best practices.
 This one-liner is able to install Docker, download the specified image and create a new container for you.
-It will also create a desktop icon to start the container and launch the hand
+It will also create a desktop icon to start the container and launch the hand.

 ## Before running the docker-deploy playbook ##